For Immediate Release 7/29/2020 | Compiled by AME Media Services

 In 2019, we told you about Art Maxwell; Red Cross volunteer, blood donor and activist.
 We told you about his valiant effort to recruit and inspire blood-platelet and plasma donors.
 We told you about his tireless, record-setting blood donations; an effort which earned him the title of “Apheresis HERO” for the NorCal Region.
 Well… he’s back!

 “With blood banks running dangerously low on supplies, super donors like Maxwell are more important than ever.
-Stringent protocols have been put in place to minimize any chance of passing on COVID-19” — says journalist Andrew Gilbert in today’s edition of the San Francisco Chronicle.
+Stringent protocols have been put in place to minimize any chance of passing on COVID-19” — says journalist Andrew Gilbert in the SF Chronicle Datebook section (Apr.
+25, 2020).

 Art Maxwell’s short story on blood donation — recently featured in the Northern California Red Cross Volunteer Newsletter — began when a nurse practitioner told him he has a really rare blood type: AB Negative.
 She said that if he decided to help others in need, he would be a great asset at the Red Cross blood bank.
 “I had a very young son, who would come with me as I donated blood and watch the whole show with big eyes!
 Later, he came on his 16th birthday — the first day he was eligible — to donate for the first time.”